epochml/bylaws/source/title-1/chapter-1.md

 ## §7.
 Procedure and Ethics

-1. The CEO (or their designeee) shall chair all Board meetings.
+1. The CTO and CSO shall jointly chair all Board meetings.

 2. The supermajority of the Board members shall constitute a quorum for transacting official Board business.
 When members are unable to be